University Staff: Overtime and Compensatory Time Policy

 Employees should not work overtime unless specifically authorized by or requested by the supervisor.
 Employees may either be paid for approved overtime and/or they may receive compensatory time.

 The federal Fair Labor Standard Act (FLSA) and compensation plan determine whether a position is eligible for overtime compensation and the amount of compensation they are eligible for.
 Under the FLSA, there are two types of employment, exempt and nonexempt.
 Exempt employment is normally not eligible for overtime compensation as these positions are generally considered salaried positions.
 Nonexempt employees must be compensated either with pay or compensatory time at the rate of time and one-half for all hours in excess of 40 hours a week.
-Please refer to the “FLSA Overtime/Compensatory Time Chart” described in Chapter 11 of the Classified Personnel Policies and Procedures for information on how the overtime provisions affect specific positions.
+Please refer to the Overtime Policy for information on how the overtime provisions affect specific positions.

 Contact Diana Allaby at 263-4964 or firstname.lastname@example.org if you have any questions on the overtime policy or provisions.